IB Application

 Applicants are asked to write a short personal statement as part of the application process and to provide an academic reference from a teacher or school counsellor.

-In some cases, admission to the IB Diploma Programme will be based on an interview and an admission test in English, Mathematics, and Science.
+In some cases, admission to the IB Diploma Programme will be based on an admissions interview and/or an admission test in English and/or Mathematics and/or Science.

-If the entrance requirements for the IB Diploma Programme cannot be met, applicants may instead be offered a place in the Pre-IB programme, a one-year preparatory course, also with English as the teaching language (please see above).
+If the entrance requirements for the IB Diploma Programme cannot be met, applicants may instead be offered a place in the Pre-IB programme, a one-year preparatory course, also with English as the teaching language.
+Please see he relevant webpage about the Pre-IB programme.